erizhang/octopress/source/_posts/2012-12-20-build-up-octopress-blog.md

 categories: pragramming
 footer: true
 ---
-##Why I choose octopress?
+## Why I choose octopress?
 I'm a programmer, and I'm also a lazy guy.
 One hand, a programmer will encounter quite a lots of questions and problems, such as algorithom making, post reading, open source community contribution, and bug fixing.
 On the other hand, I'm lazy, a lazy programmer will forget a lots of things, because he is lazy, and too things to memorize, so write them done on the source code will be a good way.

 Sometimes I like blogging, just sometimes.
-In the eariler time, I blog on myspace in Microsoft host msn, and later, they decide to shut down the host, and push me transferring my owned stuff to wordpress.com, that is a huge platform, million people blog on that, varios of functionalities even I just some little.
-I'm not a proffsional editor, and I'm living in China, the country cannot visit facebook, twitter, youtube, and wordpress.
+In the eariler time, I blog on myspace in Microsoft host website, and later, they decide to shut down the host, and push me transferring my owned stuff to wordpress.com, that is a huge platform, million people blog on that, varios of functionalities even I just use little of them.
+I'm not a proffsional editor, and I'm living in China, the country where cannot visit facebook, twitter, youtube, and wordpress.
 But thank godness, we can visit github.com in China.

 Always expect there will be a tiny framework, programmer can post blog likes programming.
-Thanks godness again, octopress can do it...., thank god, thank author, thank all people who guide me know this.
+Thanks godness again, octopress can do it...., thank god, thank author, thank all the people who guide me know this.

-##My octopress git repository
+## My octopress git repository

-I follow the official guide to [setup octopress]("http://octopress.org/docs/setup/" "Setup Octopress"), that I can easily install the octopress on my Linux OS (No money to buy Mac Book Pro).
-After finish this, I was recommend build up my blogs on github, since there is programmer's farm.
+I follow the official guide to [setup octopress]("http://octopress.org/docs/setup/" "Setup Octopress"), that I can easily install the octopress on my Linux OS.
+After finish this, I was recommended to build up my blogs on github, since there is programmer's private plots, we can plant anything what we want.
 And I managment my octopress and draft like below illustrates:

 ![Alt text](/images/2012-12-20-build-up-octopress-blog/my.octopress.repository.png "My octopress blogs git repository")

 Then I follow up the second guideline to [deploy octopress blogs in github]("http://octopress.org/docs/deploying/github/", "deploy on github").
 But another problem is comming, during you execute <code>rake setup_github_pages</code>, rake will ask you input your blog repository in <code>git</code> protocal (actually in SSH protocal), that's my office network cannot support, in our office, we can support <code>https</code>.
 How I can resolve this issue?

-##Tips
+## Tips
-Open the <code>Rakefiel</code> which is under octopress folder, and jump to this code snippet:
+Open the <code>Rakefile</code> which is under octopress folder, and jump to this code snippet:
 {% codeblock lang:ruby %}

 task :setup_github_pages, :repo do |t, args|